-- Threat to Commit a Crime: The abusive person says things that make you afraid for your safety or your child's safety, and he really is able to hurt you or your child physically.
+- Threat to Commit a Crime: The person who abused you says things that make you afraid for your safety or your child's safety, and they really are able to hurt you or your child physically.

-- Assault: The abusive person tries to physically hurt you or your child.
-He does not have to actually touch you or hurt you for it to be an assault.
-It is an assault if he tries to hurt you and makes you scared.
-He might try to hurt you by holding his fist in front of your face or throwing things at you.
+- Assault: The person who abused you tries to physically hurt you or your child.
+They do not have to actually touch you or hurt you for it to be an assault.
+It is an assault if they try to hurt you and make you scared.
+They may try to hurt you by holding their fist in front of your face or throwing things at you.

-- Assault and Battery: The abusive person touches you or your child without permission.
+- Assault and Battery: The person who abused you touches you or your child without permission.
 Battery can be anything from a slap with an open hand to punching, kicking, choking, or other kinds of unwanted touching.

-- Assault with the Intent to Rape: The abusive person tries to rape you.
+- Assault with the Intent to Rape: The person who abused you tries to rape you.

-- Rape: The abusive person makes you have sex against your will by physically forcing you or threatening to hurt you if you refuse.
+- Rape: The person who abused you makes you have sex against your will by physically forcing you or threatening to hurt you if you refuse.
 It is still rape even if you are married to the person.

-- Stalking: It is “stalking” when the abusive person does things over and over that threaten you with physical injury and would scare or upset a reasonable person.
+- Stalking: It is “stalking” when the person who abused you does things over and over that threaten you with physical injury and would scare or upset a reasonable person.
 An example of stalking is when someone follows you to work and calls you there several times to say that he is watching you and is going to hurt you.

-- Criminal Harassment: The abusive person keeps doing things that seriously scare you or upset you.
-If the things the abusive person is doing would seriously scare or upset a reasonable person, it is called “criminal harassment”.
+- Criminal Harassment: The person who abused you keeps doing things that seriously scare you or upset you.
+If the things the person who abused you is doing would seriously scare or upset a reasonable person, it is called “criminal harassment”.
 The kinds of things someone might do to seriously scare or upset you include calling you on the phone, sending you emails, faxing you, instant messaging you, or text messaging you again and again.

 - Violation of a 209A Protection Order: You went to court and got a 209A Abuse Prevention Order against the person.
-He then abuses you, contacts you directly or indirectly, or does not stay away from you like the court ordered.
-In other words he “violates” the order.
-For example, the order says that he can not contact you in any way, but he calls you, goes to your house, sends you mail, or tries to see you or send messages to you.
+They then abuse you, contact you directly or indirectly, or do not stay away from you like the court-ordered.
+In other words, they “violate” the order.
+For example, the order says that they can not contact you in any way, but the person who abused you calls you, goes to your house, sends you mail, or tries to see you, or send messages to you.